MCT-master/mct-master.github.io/_posts/2022-11-28-aysimab-music-mode.md

    <figcaption>Performing music in an online meting, photo by Omar Prestwich</figcaption>
 </figure>

-MCT is already part of real-time music performance efforts and we have discussed that in many other blogs.
-So, I will try to focus on another area which is simpler and has use in many people's life: performing music as one direction through network.
-You may not need to perform together on a very low latency connection but you may still need to perform music for another participant in an online meeting.
-This may still have many problems even though the job may sound easy.

-We are talking about the problems like some sounds not being heard or heard differently.
+Even though you dont care about the latency, you may still face many problems when performing music in an online meeting.
+Some sounds may not be heard or heard differently.
 I personally have been taking accordion classes during the pandemic and I can briefly say that it was a very bad experience to have to change the octave of the sound or the tone all the time in order to keep things “perceivable”.

-There are many reasons behind these problems and I will try to go through the reasons for them while telling about how music mode features solve these problems.
-My knowledge about the topic is based on what I learned from music mode posts of commercial software products and from our talk with Bjørn Winsvold, a Principal Engineer working on music mode in Cisco Webex Room Devices.
+There are many reasons behind these problems and I will try to go through the reasons for them while telling about how music mode feature solve these problems.
+My knowledge about the topic is based on what I learned from music mode announcement of commercial software products and from our talk with Bjørn Winsvold, a Principal Engineer working on music mode in Cisco Webex Room Devices.
 Lots of thanks to him for giving me his time and explaining to me the journey of the sound from the speaker of a participant to the microphone of another participant!

 <figure>
    <img